icopy-site/awesome/docs/awesome/awesome-pascal.md

 * [Spider](https://github.com/yavfast/dbg-spider). `[Delphi]` Real time profiler for Delphi applications

 * [AsmProfiler](https://github.com/andremussche/asmprofiler). `[Delphi]` Full tracing 32bit profiler (instrumenting and sampling), written in Delphi and some assembly

+* [map2pdb](https://bitbucket.org/anders_melander/map2pdb). `[Delphi]` Tool used to convert the MAP files produced by the Delphi and C++ Builder compilers to Microsoft PDB files for use in tools that support that format.

 ## Setup